hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/381_the_evils_of_adhikarivada.md

         जोषयेत्सर्वकर्माणि विद्वान्युक्तः समाचरन् ॥" (३-२६)

-— "One should not unsettle the understanding of the ignorant, attached to action (by teaching them Jnâna): the wise man, himself steadily acting, should engage the ignorant in all work" (Gita, III.
+— "One should not unsettle the understanding of the ignorant, attached to action (by teaching them Jnāna): the wise man, himself steadily acting, should engage the ignorant in all work" (Gita, III.
 26).

 I cannot believe in the self-contradictory statement that light brings greater darkness.
-It is like losing life in the ocean of Sachchidânanda, in the ocean of Absolute Existence and Immortality.
+It is like losing life in the ocean of Sachchidānanda, in the ocean of Absolute Existence and Immortality.
 How absurd!
 Knowledge means freedom from the errors which ignorance leads to.
 Knowledge paving the way to error!
 Enlightenment leading to confusion!
 Is it possible?
 Men are not bold enough to speak out broad truths, for fear of losing the respect of the people.
-They try to make a compromise between the real, eternal truths and the nonsensical prejudices of the people, and thus set up the doctrine that Lokâchâras (customs of the people) and Deshâchâras (customs of the country) must be adhered to.
+They try to make a compromise between the real, eternal truths and the nonsensical prejudices of the people, and thus set up the doctrine that Lokāchāras (customs of the people) and Deshāchāras (customs of the country) must be adhered to.
 No compromise!
 No whitewashing!
 No covering of corpses beneath flowers!
 Throw away such texts as, "तथापि लोकाचारः — Yet the customs of the people have to be followed."
 Nonsense!
 The result of this sort of